-The company has a number of strategic investments in listed and unlisted entities over which are they do not have significant influence nor control.
+The company holds a number of listed securities over which it does not have significant influence nor control.
 The company has made an irrevocable election to classify these investments as fair value through profit or loss.
 These investments are carried at fair value with changes in fair value recognised in profit or loss.
 Dividends and other net gains and losses are recognised as income in profit or loss.

-m) Contingent Liabilities
+n) Contingent Liabilities

-There are no contingent liabilities that have been incurred in relation to 2020 or 2019.
+There are no contingent liabilities that have been incurred in relation to 2022 or 2021.

-n) Subsequent Events
+o) Subsequent Events